Kenpali Core Specification

 Parameters:

-• schema (string or object): The schema to check against.
+value(Any): The value to check.schema(Type or Object): The schema to check against.

 Returns: